 In today’s society, people take precautions to protect many of their belongings — whether it’s putting a password on their computer, installing anti-virus software on their electronic devices, or using EMI Shielding, which has a market that is expected to increase 5.5% each year by 2024.
 But oftentimes, people forget to protect one of their most important belongings: their home.
 Burglaries and home invasions are all too common, so if you’re looking for a few ways to increase the security of your home, keep reading.

 First things first, it’s important to make sure you give the appearance that your home is, in fact, secure.
 You can take steps like installing a fence around the perimeter of your property — which can be beneficial for keeping pets and children in while keeping intruders out.
 Additionally, you should invest in a home security system.
 Having security cameras and motion activated lights around the outside of your house can be enough to deter burglars from even trying to enter your home.
 And if someone does come onto your property, the security system will help identify them if needed.
 Another simple step to take is to keep blinds and curtains closed.
-If you keep blinds and curtains closed, it gives people a better chance to scope out what’s inside.
+Window shades work as well and are one of the most common forms of window treatments.
+If you keep blinds, curtains, and shades closed, it gives people a better chance to scope out what’s inside.
 So, they’ll be less likely to try to enter if they don’t know what you have inside.
 Overall, giving the appearance that your home is as secure as possible can be beneficial when it comes to making people think twice before trying to enter your home.

 It’s not uncommon for people to leave their homes to go on vacation or business trips, especially with 9.26 million people saying they owned a second home in the spring of 2017.
 But if you go on vacation or intend to leave your home for a period of time, it’s important to give the illusion that someone is still home.
 If you can, it’s always best to ask a friend or neighbor to check in on your home regularly while you’re gone or even stay at the house until you get back.
 But if that’s not possible, make sure to take some simple steps to make it seem like someone is at the house.
 One of the easiest ways to do this is to set your lights on timers — when people see that lights are on at a house, they generally assume it’s not empty.
 You can also set your television or music on timers to have them turn on regularly too.
 All in all, taking a few simple precautions can help ensure your home will stay secure until you return.
 This can also be installed at https://precondo.ca